204 204 Page

 • Strong home-school links between parents and ARP staff.

-• Deaf Awareness training for staff and students across the school.
+• Deaf awareness training for staff and students across the school.

 • Sign of the week video (school social media & assembly).